 NCAA Football Predictions: Week 1 Opening Line Report and Picks

 Here are a few Week 1 opening lines that caught my eye.
-Rankings from the Associated Press.
 Games Saturday unless noted.
-I'll look at Bama-FSU on Friday in my news update.
+Picks are ATS.

 Read more articles by Alan Matthews